 While we usually stay away from resort towns like this, Pipa has such a charm that we couldn’t help but falling in love with it.
-The beaches are lovely, with something for everyone, and it’s not half as overwhelmed with tourism as the likes of Porto de Galinhas.
+The beaches are lovely, with something for everyone, and it’s not half as overwhelmed with tourism as the likes of Brazil’s bigger hotspots, such as Porto de Galinhas.
 And did we mention, you can kayak with wild dolphins in Pipa?!?!
-YES, YOU CAN.
-Pretty much a life highlight right there.
-Read on to find out more about how to get there, where to eat & drink, and how to kayak with wild dolphins in Pipa.

 Is it ethical?